-Although failure to file the brief within the permissible time will result in dismissal of the appeal, if any claims stand allowed, the application does not become abandoned by the dismissal, but is returned to the examiner for his action on the allowed claims.
+Although failure to file the brief within the permissible time will result in dismissal of the appeal, if any claims stand allowed, the application does not become abandoned by the dismissal, but is returned to the examiner for action on the allowed claims.
 See § 1215.04.
 If there are no allowed claims, the case is abandoned as of the date the brief was due.
+In a reexamination proceeding failure to file the brief will result in the issuance of the certificate under § 1.570.

-If the time for filing a brief has passed and the application has consequently become abandoned, the applicant may petition to revive the application, as in other cases of abandonment, and to reinstate the appeal; if the appeal is dismissed, but the application is not abandoned, the petition would be to reinstate the claims and the appeal, but a showing equivalent to that in a petition to revive under rule 137 is required.
+If the time for filing a brief has passed and the application has consequently become abandoned, the applicant may petition to revive the application, as in other cases of abandonment, and to reinstate the appeal; if the appeal is dismissed, but the application is not abandoned, the petition would be to reinstate the claims and the appeal, but a showing equivalent to that in a petition to revive under 37 CFR 1.137 is required.
 See § 1215.04.
-However, the \$15 fee for reviving an application is not required in the latter case.
 In either event, a proper brief must be filed before the petition will be considered on its merits.